email@example.com / +1 (626) 395-8567

 John earned his Ph.D. in Physical Chemistry from UCLA and Caltech in 2009 under Prof. James R. Heath.
 For his thesis, he developed a batch fabrication process to create high performance planar patch-clamp wafers in quartz/glass and integrated them with multilayer PDMS microfluidic devices.
 In my lab, John Nagarah developed planar electrode technologies in quartz to simultaneously immobilize neural tissue, record extracellular signals, and image voltage sensitive dyes stained in neurons.

-After his work in my lab, John took his expertise in microfabrication to Lam Research in Fremont, CA.
+After his work in my lab, John took his expertise in microfabrication to Lam Research in Fremont, CA, before returning to Caltech where he is presently Assistant Director for Technology Transfer.

 Pieter Laurens Baljon, visitor, 2010, 2011, 2012